martin-lukas/mac-remote/README.md

     - [http://0.0.0.0:8000](http://0.0.0.0:8000)
     - The laptop's local IP address (in MacOS, run `ifconfig 'en0' | grep 'inet '`) + the port.
-5. If you want to make this IP stable, you should configure your router to assign a stable IP address to that laptop.
+5. If you want to make this IP stable, you should configure your router to assign a stable IP address to the device the MacRemote server is running on.
 Then you can bookmark it on your phone for easy access.

 ## Create a launch script

-You can create a simple bash script for launching the server from anywhere in terminal
+The easiest way to launch MacRemote is via a simple bash script, from anywhere in terminal:

-1. Create a new file with:
+1. Create a new file, which you can name `macremote`:
     ```sh
     #!/bin/bash
+    echo "Access MacRemote on http://$(ifconfig 'en0' | grep 'inet ' | sed 's/^.*inet \([0-9\.]*\) .*/\1/'):8000"
     ABSOLUTE_PATH_TO_PROJECT/target/release/macremote > ABSOLUTE_PATH_TO_LOG_DIR/debug.log
     ```

+    (replace `ABSOLUTE_PATH_TO_PROJECT` with path where you cloned this repository)
-5. Make the script executable: `chmod +x macremote`
+2. Make the script executable: `chmod +x macremote`
-6. The folder the script is in should be added to the `PATH` env. variable for easy execution from anywhere in a terminal, with just `macremote`
+3. The folder the script is in should be added to the `PATH` environment variable for easy execution from anywhere in a terminal, with just `macremote`